dotlang/language/README.md

 In above example, all public methods/fields of `MetaClass1` and `MetaClass2` will be added to current class and will be delegated to method with same signature in `v1` field.
 - You can use variable type as exposed type so this will expose all public methods and fields of the variable:
 `MyClass c1 => MyClass;` or `MyClass c1 =>;` for shortcut.
 - If a method is empty in `MyClass`, the container class can provide an implementation for it.
 This will cause calls to the empty method be redirected to the new implementation, even inside `MyClass`.
+For other methods, the parent class can define methods with the same name to hide them.

 ###Operators

 Classes can override all the valid operators on them. `int` class defines operator `+` and `-` and many others (math, comparison, ...).
 This is not specific to `int` and any other class can do this.

+- `=` operator makes a variable refer to the same object as another variable. `x=y` and cannot be overriden.
+- `@` operator makes a shallow copy of the object and can be overriden in each class. `int x = @y`
+- `@@` operator makes a deep copy of the object and can be overriden.

 ###Anonymous struct (tuple)